PlatasSec/nft-marketplace/README.md

 * Mint (create) NFTs with random metadata.
 * Manage a whitelist for NFT colllections to be able use the marketplace.
 * List and buy NFTs on the marketplace.
+* Pull-payments to securely buy NFTs and withdraw the users' earnings.
 * Track the marketplace and users' activity.

 ## Set up